-- (1) A protected area, limited-conservation area, protected natural monument or natural object protected at the local government level will be marked such that the location of the protected natural object could be reasonably understandable at the site. - (2) The protected natural object will be marked by the manager of the natural object.
-[RT I 2009, 3, 15 entry into force 01.02.2009] - (3) The procedure for marking protected natural objects and the markings to be used will be established by a regulation of the Minister of the Environment.
+- (1) A protected area, limited-conservation area, protected natural monument or natural object protected at the local government level will be marked such that the location of the protected natural object could be reasonably understandable at the site. - (2) The marking of a protected natural object will organised by the manager of the natural object.

+(3) The procedure for marking protected natural objects and the markings to be used will be established by a regulation of the minister responsible for the field.